-In Fiscal Year 2008-09, \$36 million was collected by the State from this tax.
+In Fiscal Year 2010-2011, \$32 million was collected by the State from this tax.
 The proceeds are deposited into the Natural Heritage Trust Fund and the Parks and Recreation Trust Fund.
-None go directly to the General Fund.

 Transfers of Property by Operation of Law Citation: G.S.
 105-228.29(1) Description: The tax does not apply to transfer of real property if by operation of law.